jasp-stats/jasp-desktop/Resources/Help/analyses/anovabayesian.md

 - Prior: Here it is possible to set the prior distributions for the fixed and random effect sizes.
     - r scale fixed effects: The shape parameter of the prior distribution for the fixed effects.
 This is set to 0.5 by default, but this can be changed into the desired value.
     - r scale random effects: The shape parameter of the prior distribution for the random effects.
 This is set to 1 by default, but this can be changed into the desired value.
-- Numerical accuracy: The number of steps to calculate the integral for the Bayes factor.
+- Numerical accuracy: The number of steps to approximate the integral for the Bayes factor.
   - Auto: If this option is selected, 10000 steps will be used.
 This option is selected by default.
   - Manual: If this option is selected, the number of steps can be manually specified.
 The number of steps is set to 10000 by default.
 - Posterior Samples: It is possible to set the he number of Markov Chain Monte Carlo samples, used to calculate the posterior and error %.